- Available in ON, AB, BC, SK, MB, NS, NB, PE, NL

 If you are thinking about representing yourself, check out our article on the 7 Steps to follow when appealing a long-term disability denial.

 However, you should reach out to us for a free consultation, even if you are thinking of representing yourself.
-We can review your situation to identify any major issues you may not have considered.
+We can review your situation to identify if you are on track to win your claim on your own.
+Or, we may encourage you to hire a lawyer.
+This will all depend on your situation.

 Lawsuits for Long-term Disability Benefits